paketo-buildpacks/dotnet-core-aspnet/README.md

 # ASPNet Cloud Native Buildpack

-The Dotnet Core ASPNet CNB provides a version of the [Dotnet Core ASPNet Framework](https://github.com/aspnet) and sets an extension of the `$DOTNET_ROOT` location.
+The .NET Core ASPNet CNB provides a version of the [.NET Core ASPNet Framework](https://github.com/aspnet) and sets an extension of the `$DOTNET_ROOT` location.